dan-nagle/h2m/README.txt

 the build process.
 The gcc version must be at least 4.8.
-The utilities required to build and run h2m are: CMake (preferably a very recent version), LLVM, Clang, curl or wget (only if downloads of CMake, LLVM, and Clang are needed), bash, and standard unix utilities.
+The utilities required to build and run h2m are: CMake (preferably a very recent version), LLVM, Clang, curl or wget (only if downloads of CMake, LLVM, and Clang are needed), bash, and standard Unix utilities.
 Utilities required to build LLVM are enumerated on the website llvm.org/docs/GettingStarted.html.
 Though it was principally designed for bash shells, h2mbuild.sh may